schlegelp/octarine/docs/index.md

 `Octarine` tries to fill that gap:

-1. _Lightweight_ with very few direct or indirect dependencies.
+1. _Lightweight_ with very few direct or indirect dependencies
-2. Works in both _Jupyter_ and _REPL_.
+2. Works in both _Jupyter_ and Python shell (e.g. `IPython`)
-3. _High performance_: a mesh with 15M faces renders with 80 fps at 1080p on a 2023 MacBook Pro.
+3. _High performance_: a mesh with 15M faces renders with 80 fps at 1080p on a 2023 MacBook Pro

 ## Example